 Seek the similarly-minded

 When recruiting, make sure the candidate’s personal attributes and work style are compatible with the corporate culture of your company.
 The best way to the types of candidates which align your needs is to ask recommendations from your existing employees.
-Chances are they stick with similarly-minded people, making it easier for you to find the exact candidates you are looking for, and increasing the chances of building homogeneous working environment.
+Chances are they stick with similarly-minded people, making it easier for you to find the exact candidates you are looking for, and increasing the chances of building a homogeneous working environment.

 Check how they’d deal with a non-technical client